ddepeppe/ELK-Stacker/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the load balancer machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses: 10.0.0.9, 10.0.0.10 and 10.0.0.13.

 Machines within the network can only be accessed by the Jump Box (10.0.0.8; 52.188.155.224).

 A summary of the access policies in place can be found in the table below.